Event Report - MFW4A/AfDB Central Africa Financial Sector Dialogue

-(i) Providing an overview of current reforms in the Central African financial sector;
+(i) Provide an overview of current reforms in the Central African financial sector;

-(ii) Identifying priority areas and actions, including innovative financial instruments, where Development Finance Institutions (DFIs) can strengthen their contributions to financing the real economy; and
+(ii) Identify priority areas and actions, including innovative financial instruments, where Development Finance Institutions (DFIs) can strengthen their contributions to financing the real economy; and

-(iii) Promoting the inclusion of these initiatives in the strategies of regional and international development institutions.
+(iii) Promote the inclusion of these initiatives in the strategies of regional and international development institutions.